All Episodes

 What do you mean, lift?

-There's no lifted.
+There's no lift.

-And the way that if you look at an airplane wing, the bottom is flat for the most part.
+And the way if you look at an airplane wing, the bottom is flat for the most part.

-The top is curved, and it's a bulbous curve at the front and tapers toward the back.
+And it's a bulbous curve at the front and tapers toward the back.

 That means that it takes air longer to go over the top of the wing, more time.

-It's it's it's minuscule, but it's enough.
+It's minuscule, but it's enough.

-It takes air longer to go over the top of the wing than it does over the bottom, because the bottom's flat and nothing stopping it, bam, but you've got a little bit of an instruction, and that creates uh, for the lack of a better term, uh uh uh sort of like it's an air pressure differential.
+It takes air longer to go over the top of the wing than it does over the bottom because the bottom's flat.

 It lifts it up if you have the right speed.

-And if you notice on a propeller airplane, even the props have that airfoil, the fuselage, the nose is also an airfoil.
+And if you notice on a propeller airplane, even the props have that airfoil.

 The whole thing, it's always fascinated me.